space-miner/absint/README.md

 x: [0, 0]

-...miscellaneous ast representation with labels something that looks like this
+...miscellaneous ast representation with labels for something that is hairier to parse than the hand-typed diagram below

 -------------------label0
 x = 0;